Go Bananas

-Go Bananas (stylized in all caps) is the third EP by the Russian punk-rave group Little Big.
+Go Bananas (stylized in all caps) is an EP by the Russian punk-rave group Little Big.
 The album was released on November 14, 2019.

 Reception

 Danila Golovkin of InterMedia gave the mini-album a 6 out of 10, describing the project as "an endless repetition of ourselves."
 Golovkin compared the title track to a "prosaic club hit with a primitive arrangement and an endless chorus ... a mixture of the national tradition of popular music of the 90s with last year's rap to a straight kick".

 Music video

 The music video for the song "Go Bananas" was released the next day on 15 November on YouTube.
 The video got its first million views in 6 hours, two million views in 10 hours, and by the first day, over 3.3 million views.
 The video demonstrates various actions turned upside down, including: toilet relieves itself one of the members of the group (Anton Lissov), Ilya Prusikin bursts a balloon, but bursts himself instead, fish are shocked that people cannot breathe outside the water and a pigeon feeds people with bread etc.

 Danila Golovkin from InterMedia called the video mediocre than the song itself, in which the group collected their old techniques from previous music videos.